 The TAF has essentially been required to act on a consensus basis.
-The result has been deadlocked positions, delays and tying up resources of smaller operators.
-The role of the TAF could be readily replaced by giving the Minister for Communications its powers to make recommendations acting in response to industry and end user submissions.
+The result has been deadlocked positions, delays, tying up resources of smaller operators and outcomes that represent the lowest common denominator that Telstra will agree to.
+The role of the TAF could be readily replaced by giving the Minister for Communications its powers to make recommendations acting in response to industry and end user submissions with the ACCC setting terms and conditions to provide the optimal competitive outcome.
+This power is provided for in the current legislation.